YakaryBovine/Sundren/Obsidian Vault/Worldbuilding/Factions/Stålråd.md

 The Stålråd collapsed — its command lattice shattered, its reactors went dark, and its cities fell silent.
 Across the [[Bongire Taiga]], its machine-cities lie broken and lifeless, scavenged by the desperate and feared by the wise.
 ### Legacy
 The [[Stålråd]] was not merely a machine-state.
 It was a dream: of a world where knowledge set all people free, where no one bowed to gods or kings, and where reason could build something better.
-In a land shaped by miracles and monsters, the Stålråd stood apart — idealistic, determined, and deeply human.
+In a land shaped by miracles and monsters, the Stålråd stood apart — fatally idealistic, neurotically determined, but deeply human.

-But dreams can sour.

 Across the [[Shattered Expanse]] and [[Bongire Taiga]], their [[Warforged|war-machines]] still roam — some following orders no longer relevant, others simply broken in mind and purpose. [[Screamer|Screamers]], cheap warforged infantry with human brains barely shielded from sensation, sprint through the dust in search of anything to distract them from their endless pain.
 The [[Colossus|Colossi]], towering warforged [[Host|Hosts]] too vast to maintain, chose to bury themselves deep in the earth, whispering down into the bedrock to escape the guilt of their deeds.